gabrielCavazos/pokedex/Readme.md

    ```shell
    docker-compose exec backend bash
    ```
-3. The project run the migration by default but if is needed to run standalone run inside the backend bash Start the backend container:
+3. The project run the migration by default but if is needed to run standalone run inside the backend bash:

     ```shell
     docker-compose exec backend bash